Who we are

 Southport Salvation Army is a church at the heart of Southport for people of all ages.

-And we'd love to get to know you, so why not read on and find out more?
+We'd love to get to know you, so why not read on and find out more?

 Where we are